josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🎭_shakespeare_as_political_operating_system.md

 ---

-## 🧠 IX.
-Shakespeare as Operating System
+## 🧠 Shakespeare as Operating System

 An operating system is not:
 - visible all the time,